zz41354899/colortest/README.md

 # OKLCH + WACG Color Contrast Tool

-A modern web application built with Next.js, TypeScript, and Tailwind CSS that helps designers and developers create accessible color combinations using the OKLCH color model and APCA contrast metrics.
+A modern web application built with Next.js, TypeScript, and Tailwind CSS that helps designers and developers create accessible color combinations using the OKLCH color model and WCAG contrast metrics.

 ## Features